New constructions of pseudorandom codes: PRCs for space-bounded adversaries

-We now present a zero-bit PRC scheme based on the time-space hardness of the learning parity with noise problem which is robust $\text{BSC}(p)$ for any constant $p<1/2$.
-The pseudorandomness of this construction is \emph{unconditional} and not based on cryptographic assumptions.
 The celebrated work of \cite{RazLearningRequiresGoodMemory} showed that the learning parity without noise problem requires either a superpolynomial number of samples or $\Omega(n^2)$ memory.
 Follow-up work \cite{koltime-space} and \cite{garg2021memorysample} expanded this work to the cases where the secret is sparse and the case where the samples are noisy.
 We will begin by reviewing the relevant definitions and results. \begin{definition} The learning sparse parities problem with density $\ell$ and error rate $\varepsilon$ is defined as follows: The secret vector $s$ is sampled uniformly at random from $\mathcal{S}_{\ell, n}$.
 An algorithm $\mathcal{A}$ is given samples $(a, a \cdot s + e)$ where $a \leftarrow \{ 0, 1\}^n, e \leftarrow \text{Ber}(1/2 - \varepsilon)$.
 We say $\mathcal{A}$ succeeds if it successfully outputs $s$. \end{definition}

-\begin{definition} We say that a distribution of bits $X_1, \dots, X_n$ is next-bit unpredictable for a class of adversaries $\C$ if for all $\mathcal{A} \in \C$ and all $i \in [1, n]$, there exists a negligible function $\varepsilon(n)$ such that
+\fullversion{ \begin{definition} We say that a distribution of bits $X_1, \dots, X_n$ is next-bit unpredictable for a class of adversaries $\C$ if for all $\mathcal{A} \in \C$ and all $i \in [1, n]$, there exists a negligible function $\varepsilon(n)$ such that